ant-design/ant-design/components/table/demo/row-selection.md

 ## en-US

-Rows can be selectable by making fisrt column as a selection column.
+Rows can be selectable by making fisrt column as a selectable column.

 # zh-CN